Nola in Paradise |

 We rented a large van to tour the island and one afternoon we headed to a secluded beach and succeeded in getting helplessly stuck in the sand.
 Fortunately for us, a group of Hawaiian teenagers came to our rescue (even though David initially thought they might be going to rob us).

-Several of our traveling group managed to sustain pretty crispy sunburns.
-That was about all they managed to collect aside from a couple of good pen pals they met at poolside.
+managed to collect aside from a couple of good pen pals they met at poolside.

-This vacation shared with the family was not the one David had dreamed of.
-The initial enthusiasm the kids expressed petered out very quickly and was replaced mostly with grumbling.
-Even the flight back echoed with “How much longer ‘til we get home?”
+expressed petered out very quickly and was replaced mostly with grumbling.
+Even the flight back echoed with “How much

-On our welcome return to home, David said, “Our next trip to Hawaii will be as a couple only.”
-And it was.
-But that is another story.
+On our welcome return to home, David said, “Our next trip to Hawaii will be as a couple

-Paradise without the children
+Paradise without the children |

 No comments: